mrcode86/SimpleQueue.NET/SimpleQueue.InMemory/Readme.md

 ### Setup

-To configure the in-memory message queue, use the `ConfigureInMemory` method in your `Startup` class or wherever you configure your services.
+To configure the in-memory message queue, use the `RegisterQueueHandlersAndServices` method in your `Startup` class or wherever you configure your services.

 ```csharp
 using Microsoft.Extensions.DependencyInjection;